michalsvorc/documents/linux/gnupg/create_new_keys.md

 - The *current encryption subkey* remains active and available on your system, allowing you to decrypt new messages.
 Optionally, it can be moved to a secure hardware device like a YubiKey for added protection, under assumption it is backed up as well.
 - *Older encryption subkeys* have had their secret parts removed from your system and archived on the flash drive.
 To decrypt files encrypted with these older subkeys, you’ll need to temporarily import the relevant secrets.
 - As encryption subkeys expire, new encryption subkeys are generated and added incrementally.

+In scenario with multiple encryption subkeys:
+- GPG will only use active (non-expired) encryption subkeys.
+- It will pick the most recent valid encryption subkey.
+- GPG can still use expired subkeys for decryption, as long as their secret parts are present.
+You can decrypt messages encrypted with expired subkey.

 ## 1. Generate new primary key